ditrit/badaas/docs/badorm/query.rst

 In CRUDRepository you will find different methods that will allow you to perform queries on the model to which that repository belongs:

-..
-TODO ver si se mantienen estos nombres

 - GetByID: will allow you to obtain a model by its id.
-- Get: will allow you to obtain the model that meets the conditions received by parameter.
+- QueryOne: will allow you to obtain the model that meets the conditions received by parameter.
 - Query: will allow you to obtain the models that meet the conditions received by parameter.

 Compilable query system